 If you’re not quite the baking master try arming yourself with some recipes (I’ve used Life, Love, and Sugar with excellent results; also see our favorite food blogs) and some cute mixing bowls and get ready to go!

 You don’t even need to be moving to learn something new — these websites are the best for learning from your computer.
+And here are the best Youtube channels for learning.
 Ensure that you have a proper desk setup for productivity (you can see my tips on that here) and you’re set!

 What do you think?